 Scott Seaton | Conductor

 - Call the Cascade Theatre Box Office to reserve seats!
 530-243-8877

-Our second annual New Year’s Eve party is back in Redding!
+Our third annual New Year’s Eve party is back in Redding!
 The North State Symphony starts your celebration off in style with music, champagne, and conversation, then continues with a concert featuring a wide variety of music and guest artists.
 You'll hear hits from musicals and opera, big band favorites, and Gershwin's beloved "Rhapsody in Blue."
 Enjoy the concert, dancing, celebrating, and much more!
-More details coming soon!